7 romantic San Francisco date ideas

 6. Dinner and a movie at Foreign Cinema

-The classic dinner-and-a-movie date gets high-class treatment at Foreign Cinema.
+The romantic dinner-and-a-movie date gets high-class treatment at Foreign Cinema.
 This Mission District mainstay showcases classic and modern films projected outdoors under the stars alongside gourmet, California-sourced cuisine.
-Pair a glass of Napa wine with “urban picnic” dishes such as Smoked Santa Barbara Salmon, warm mixed olives and baked goat cheese.
+Pair a glass of Napa wine with “urban picnic” dishes such as Smoked Santa Barbara Salmon, warm mixed olives and baked goat cheese at this alternative to a romantic restaurant.

 7. Cocktails at Top of the Mark

-Sip pre-dinner cocktails as the sun sets while taking in 360-degree views of the San Francisco skyline, bay and and bridges from the Top of the Mark.
+Sip pre-dinner cocktails as the sun sets while taking in 360-degree views of the skyline and the San Francisco bay from the Top of the Mark in the Nob Hill neighborhood.
 This legendary bar has been continuously popular since its 1939 opening on InterContinental Mark Hopkins hotel’s 19th floor, and its classic martini menu harkens back to its storied past as a haven for World War II servicemen and celebrities.
-Linger longer for a nightcap and live jazz with the city skyline as your romantic backdrop.
+Linger longer for a nightcap in this romantic hotel and experience live jazz with the city skyline as your backdrop.